 The longer you do something, the easier it becomes to forget the original reason why you started doing it in the first place.

 This can happen to us with Christianity.
 The longer you’ve been in church, the easier it becomes to forget why you decided to do this in the first place.
-Eventually habit can replace heart, self can take the place of sacrifice, and convictions can devolve into mere principles.
+Eventually, habit can replace heart, self can take the place of sacrifice, and convictions can devolve into mere principles.
+In time, we develop a seared conscience.

 I’ve seen this erosion begin to take place in my own life.
 I remember as a young Christian staring out the window while at work, wishing and wanting to spend every waking hour in Bible studies helping others to get to know God and have their lives changed radically like mine did.